-The Galaxy series of Samsung smartphones actually has several editions, including the device that we will be reviewing; the Samsung Galaxy S4.
+The Galaxy series of Samsung smartphones has several editions, including the device that we will be reviewing; the Samsung Galaxy S4.
 All budgets and requirements are catered for but, sitting at the very top of the pile is the Galaxy S. It took a while for a lot of smartphone manufacturers to wake up to what was needed at the top end of the market if they were going to rival the iPhone for people’s hearts and minds.
 Samsung were one of the first manufacturers to focus on a developing series of smartphones as opposed to a one-off device.
 It’s probably no surprise that the Galaxy S series is the number one competitor for Apple.

-As far as brands, and not just single series’ of smartphones go, Samsung is still the number one by quite some margin.
+As far as brands go, and not just single series, Samsung is still the number one by quite some margin.
 Although the company’s market share has reduced in recent years, it is still the number one in global smartphone sales.

 Despite pressure from other far east brands like Huawei, vivo, HTC and others, Samsung has managed to maintain its edge as the leader.

 Introducing the Samsung Galaxy S4